How to Find a Trauma Therapist For Your Child

 AF-CBT is an evidence-based therapy.
 It focuses on both the key risks for child abuse (e.g., coercive parenting practices, anger, hyperarousal, negative child attributions) and the consequences of negative parent or caregiver behavior on the child (e.g., child aggression, poor interpersonal skills/functioning, intense emotional reactions).
 A major goal of AF-CBT is to improve the relationship and communication within families that have experienced conflict.

-• What is your training and background in working with trauma survivors?
+1. What is your training in evidence-based trauma therapy?

 Finding a TF-CBT and AF-CBT Therapist